mitimes/opsworks-cookbooks/opsworks-dotenv/README.md

 application folder into  `current`, so it can be picked up by Rails.

 You can now deploy your app and enjoy the `ENV`

+### layer app server

+update custom chef recipes to run the dotenv recipe on deploy - from head repository:
+- opsworks-dotenv::dotenv